lenymo/glennmccomb-com/content/articles/how-to-add-pagination-to-your-hugo-site.md

 {{ end }}
 {{< /highlight >}}

 Hugo if statements took some getting used to because they're structured differently to every other programming language I've encountered to date.
+As with most loops and conditionals in Hugo, the if statement is closed with <code>{{ end }}</code>.

 In most other languages the above code is written as:

 {{< highlight js >}}
 if ($paginator.TotalPages > 1) {